-My research focuses on how glaciers, landscapes, and the people who dwell within them are responding to ongoing climate change.
-Some of my current research projects focus on landscape and hazards responses to changing glacier dynamics, the effects of climate change on meltwater resources, and the lived experiences of people living with these changes.
+My work focuses on how glaciers, landscapes, and the people who dwell within them are responding to ongoing climate change.
+Some of my current research projects focus on landscape and hazards responses to changing glacier dynamics, the effects of climate change on meltwater systems, and the lived experiences of people living with these changes.
 I have ongoing research projects in BC, Alaska, Patagonia, Greenland and the Himalayas.
-I am fascinated with all components of geomorphic change, particularly the loss of ice, the imprints of humans on the landscape and how we process and adapt (or maladapt) with change.
+I am fascinated with all components of geomorphic change, particularly the loss of ice, the imprints of humans on the landscape, and how we process and adapt (or maladapt) with change.

-I am also interested in the limitations of western scientific thought in understanding landscape change and climate change, and what other ways of knowing are necessary if we are to survive the climate and nature emergency.
+I am also interested in the limitations of western scientific thought in understanding and living with landscape change and climate change, and what other ways of knowing and being are necessary if we are to survive the climate and nature emergency.

 - Physiographic signatures of climate change in the Anthropocene